Luca-spopo/Luca-spopo.github.io/bakagaijin.md

 ABC in resource3 and resource2 is also obviously not actual references to the table in resource1 (The C interface is incapable of that).
 The behavior of the handler is emulated using clever metaprogramming.
 Lua uses metatables for this, which is similar to "object prototypes" in other languages.

-So bakaGaijin has been a leaning experience in the topics of API design, metaprogramming, memory management, multithreading, and design in general.
+So bakaGaijin has been a leaning experience in the topics of API design, metaprogramming, memory management, multi-threading, and design in general.

 If the data exchanged in these operations is immutable and serializable, then they are sent as they are without any subsequent performance loss.
-However, if they are tables, closures, or such mutable types then they are automatically "prepared" so that they can be sent accross safely.
+However, if they are tables, closures, or such mutable types then they are automatically "prepared" so that they can be sent across safely.
 This preparation is done by:

   * Storing them in an internal table on the host resource (The one that sent them)
   * Sending a handle of this object to the client resource (The one that requested it)